-Land use designations for El Sobrante are shown on the Land Use Map and defined in the Land Use Element.

-Planned land uses in El Sobrante include mixed-use and commercial corridors along San Pablo Dam Road and Appian Way, with residential neighborhoods on either side.
-Residential areas span a range of densities, from rural to high.
-Most neighborhoods are designated for low-density residential, consistent with existing single-family uses.
+Land use designations for El Sobrante are shown on Figure LU-1, General Plan Land Use Map, and are defined in the Land Use Element.
+Planned land uses in El Sobrante include mixeduse and commercial corridors along San Pablo Dam Road and Appian Way, with residential neighborhoods and open space comprising the rest of the community.
+Residential areas span a range of densities, from large lot single-family homes to higher density multiple-family apartments and condominiums.

 New development will generally consist of infill projects on vacant or mostly vacant properties along San Pablo Dam Road and Appian Way that have been previously "passed over."
-Hillsides and ridgelines are largely designated for open space, protecting El Sobrante's visual context and avoiding urban sprawl.

-Areas along San Pablo Dam Road and Appian Way that serve as Downtown El Sobrante are designated Mixed Use Corridor, recognizing the existing mix of multi-family and commercial properties, as well as the desire for new projects that combine these uses, either vertically or horizontally.
-As noted in the following section, zoning regulations adopted in 2013 provide more prescriptive design standards for the Downtown.

-The land use map also identifies community assets with a designation for public uses, including Juan Crespi Middle School, Harbour Way Elementary School, and the El Sobrante Library, as well as utilities such as an East Bay Municipal Utilities District (EBMUD) water filtration plant.
-The map also depicts open spaces along the San Pablo Creek corridor, and in other locations where topography or natural hazards preclude safe development.
+Hillsides and ridgelines are primarily designated for open space, protecting El Sobrante's visual context and avoiding urban sprawl.
+Areas along San Pablo Dam Road and Appian Way that serve as downtown El Sobrante are designated Mixed Use, recognizing the existing mix of multiple-family residential and commercial properties, as well as the desire for new projects that combine these uses, either vertically or horizontally.
+As noted in the following section, zoning regulations provide more prescriptive design standards for the downtown.
+The Land Use Map also identifies community assets with a designation for public uses, including Juan Crespi Middle School, Harbour Way Elementary School, and the El Sobrante Library, as well as utilities such as an East Bay Municipal Utility District (EBMUD) water filtration plant.
+Open spaces along the San Pablo Creek corridor, and other locations where topography or natural hazards preclude safe development, are designated Resource Conservation.
 Sites along the creek will be considered for a potential community park.

-Existina commercial use in El Sobrante.
+Existing commercial use in El Sobrante.